Simhyeon/r4d/docs/meta.md

 ### TODOs

+* [ ] Failed invocation makes new line which is not so desirable
+- This might be that problematic becuase purge mode doesn't yield new line.
+Error should be hanlded in non purge mode anyway
+* [x] Made error messages much easier to use.
 * [ ] Currently disabled escape with parenthesis for eaiser maintain
 * [ ] Make allocations less, especially string manipulation